A board report guide and template

 The definition of a good board report

-So, in summary, board reports are documents which are distributed to board members in advance of board meetings.
+In summary, board reports are documents that are distributed to board members in advance of board meetings.

-The aim is to present data which leads to the more effective running of meetings.
+• The aim is to present data that leads to the effective running of board meetings and helps board members make good decisions.